steslowj/steslowj.github.io/src/content/work/cartography/572_usa-plants-and-fertility.md

 ---
-title: Houseplants & Fertility Rate Longform Infographic (Preview)
+title: Houseplants & Fertility Rate (Preview)
 publishDate: 2023-03-20 00:00:00
 img: /assets/preview/572_houseplant_bivariate.png
 img_alt: A two-variable choropleth map of the United States with states colored by fertility rate and number of houseplants bought.